UNR-CFB/lahontan/scripts/Pipeline/README.md

 work **required** is to finish the paths in the "[locations]" section.
-The other sections contain keys that change the default behavior of the pipeline (**CAUTION**: changing these requires an understanding of the tools involved, run `runPipe help fcounts` for more much more detailed information)
+The other sections contain keys that change the default behavior of the pipeline (**CAUTION**: changing these requires an understanding of the tools involved, run `lahontan help fcounts` for more much more detailed information)

 Additionally, there are certain reserved values that carry particular significance for the input file parser.
 The reserved value **None** is reserved